Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-I.md

 > #### **Challenge #7**
 ---
->+   Implement program 6 by counting the number of cysteine ("C") residues in the sequence
+>+   Implement challenge #6 by counting the number of cysteine ("C") residues in the sequence
 >+   Print separately header, sequence and the number of cysteine residues
 >
 ---